Linda Herzer-she, her, hers

 Linda holds a BA in History from Tufts University, a Master of Divinity degree from Asbury Theological Seminary and a Masters in Library Media from Georgia State University.
 She is the proud mother of one adult daughter and lives in Atlanta.

 Gabrielle Claiborne has been an out and active trans woman since 2010.
-Prior to her transition, she owned and operated successful businesses in the construction industry, overseeing multimillion dollar projects nationwide.
-Today she is a highly respected trans business owner and was nominated by the Atlanta Gay and Lesbian Chamber of Commerce as their 2017 Business Woman of the Year.
-In 2015, Gabrielle was honored as Atlanta’s Best Trans Activist. in 2018, she received Emory University's Alumni of the Year Pride Award in recognition of her service to the LGBTQ+ community .
+Prior to her transition, she owned and operated successful businesses in the construction industry, overseeing multi-million dollar projects nationwide.
+Today, she is a highly respected trans business owner, nominated by the Atlanta Gay and Lesbian Chamber of Commerce as their 2017 Business Woman of the Year.
+In 2015, Gabrielle was honored as Atlanta’s Best Trans Activist.
+In 2018, she received Emory University's Alum of the Year Pride Award, and was chosen by the Georgia Division of the U.S. Small Business Administration as their LGBT Small Business Champion of the Year.